gautamz/3SAT_reductions/README.md

 4) 3SAT > Subset Product
 5) 3SAT > 3 Coloring
 6) 3SAT > Subset Sum
-7) Plotting the output of the reductions graphically, where possible.
+7) Plotting the output of the reductions graphically, where possible
+8) Improve code performance

+STRETCH) Write the reductions in Go, Lisp/Clojure and Zig.